mpnetto/SDUIKMP/README.md

 - Generates explicit Compose code from Figma designs.
 - Uses `RenderScreen.kt` as the template for the base layout of each screen.
+- Also extracts `TopBarRenderer.Render`, `BottomBarRenderer.Render` and
+  `RenderComponent` so updates in these functions propagate to the generated code automatically.

 ### 📡 **Figma2SDUI Module**
 - Fetches **Figma API data**.